Fuzzy Topology, Quantization and Gauge Invariance: Topological Fuzzy Structures

-It's possible to detalize such smearing introducing the fuzzy relations, for that purpose one can put in correspondence to each $a_j,b_i$ pair the weight $w^j_i \ge 0$ with the norm $\sum_j w^j_i=1$.
-In this case $D^T$ is fuzzy ordered set (Foset), $A^p$ element $a_j$ called the fuzzy point (FP) \cite {Zee,Dod}.
-In the simplest case the continuous 1-dimensional Foset $C^F$ is defined analogously to discrete one: $C^F=A^P \cup X$ where $A^P$ is the same discrete subset, $X$ is the continuous ordered subset, which is equivalent to $R^1$ axe of real numbers.
+It's possible to detalize the described smearing introducing the fuzzy relations, for that purpose one can put in correspondence to each $a_j, b_i$ pair of $S$ set the weight $w^j_i \ge 0$ with the norm $\sum_i w^j_i=1$.
+In this case $S$ is fuzzy set, $A^p$ elements $\{a_j\}$ called the fuzzy points (FP) \cite {Zee,Gott}.
+For the example considered above, one can ascribe $w^j_i=\frac{1}{n-l+1}$ to all $b_i$ inside $\{b_{l}, b_n\} $ interval, $w^j_i=0$ for other $b_i$.
+In its simplest form the continuous fuzzy set $C^F$ is defined analogously to discrete one: $C^F=A^P \cup X$ where $A^P$ is the same discrete subset, $X$ is the continuous ordered subset, which is equivalent to $R^1$ real number axe.
 Correspondingly, fuzzy relations between elements $a_j,x$ are described by real function $w^j(x)\ge 0$ with the norm $\int w^j dx=1$.

-Remind that in 1-dimensional Euclidean geometry, the elements of its manifold $X$ are the points $x_a$ which constitute the ordered continuum set. $x_a$ position on $X$ in 1-dimensional Euclidian geometry is characterized by the real number $x_a$ in some coordinate system.
+The ordered point $x_a$ is characterized in this framework by $w^a(x)=\delta(x-x_a)$.
+Remind that in 1-dimensional Euclidean geometry, the elements of its manifold $X$ are the points $x_a$ which constitute the ordered continuum set.
 Yet in 1-dimensional geometry equipped with FT the position of fuzzy point $a_j$ becomes the positive normalized function $w^j(x)$ on $X$; $w^j$ dispersion $\sigma_x$ characterizes $a_j$ coordinate uncertainty on $X$.
+If metric is defined on $X$ then $C^f$ is called fuzzy manifold.
+Note that FT realm incorporates several alternative formalisms in which different FP definitions are exploited, we use here the one given in \cite {Gott}, in fact, it's the geometric analogue of real fuzzy number \cite {Dub}.

-Note that in such geometry $w^j(x)$ doesn't have any probabilistic meaning but only the algebraic one \cite {Zee}.
-To characterize the distinction between the fuzzy structure and probabilistic one, the correlation $K_{f} (x,x')$ defined over $w_j$ support can be introduced; thus if $w(x_{1,2}) \ne 0$, then $\forall x_{1},x_{2}$; $K_{f}(x_{1},x_{2})=1$ for FP $a_j$ and $K_{f}(x_{1},x_{2})=0$ for probabilistic $a_j$ distribution.
-Thus $a_j$ 'state' $G$ on $X$ is described by two functions $G=\{w(x),K_{f}(x,x')\}$.
+We shall suppose that the geometry of physical world corresponds to geometry equipped with FT considered here.
+Note that in such formalism $w^j(x)$ doesn't have any probabilistic meaning but only the algebraic one, characterizing the properties of fuzzy value $\tilde {x}_j$.
+To describe the distinction between the fuzzy structure and probabilistic one, the correlation $\kappa_0 (x,x')$ defined over $w_j$ support can be introduced; thus if $w_j(x_{1,2}) \ne 0$, then $\forall x_{1},x_{2}$; $\kappa_0 (x_{1},x_{2})=1$ for FP $a_j$ and $\kappa_0 (x_{1},x_{2})=0$ for probabilistic $a_j$ distribution.
+Thus $a_j$ state $G$ on $X$ is described by two functions $G=\{w_j(x),\kappa_0 (x,x')\}$.
+As will be shown below, the similar bilocal correlations describe the dynamical properties of physical objects.